assimp/assimp-docs/source/usage/use_the_lib.rst

 XML-Format
 ----------

-There is a binary and a XML mesh Format from Ogre.
-This loader can only Handle xml files, but don't panic, there is a command line converter, which you can use to create XML files from Binary Files.
+There is a binary and an XML mesh Format from Ogre.
+This loader can only Handle XML files, but don't panic, there is a command line converter, which you can use to create XML files from Binary Files.
 Just look on the Ogre page for it.

-Currently you can only load meshes.
+Currently, you can only load meshes.
 So you will need to import the .mesh.xml file, the loader will try to find the appendant material and skeleton file.

 The skeleton file must have the same name as the mesh file, e.g. fish.mesh.xml and fish.skeleton.xml.